Neighbors Make the Difference Day

 Helping communities thrive.

-More than 8,000 KeyBank employees across the country contribute their time and talents to local nonprofit organizations to give back to their local communities for Key’s annual Neighbors Make the Difference Day.
+Every year more than 8,000 KeyBank teammates across the country contribute their time and talents to local nonprofit organizations to give back to their local communities for Key’s annual Neighbors Make the Difference Day®.

 Communities thrive when volunteers unite.
 That’s why thousands of KeyBank employees volunteer each year, taking responsibility to contribute to the well-being of their local communities.
 When individuals come together to dedicate their time and talent to serve others, lives are brightened, and communities are transformed for the better in meaningful ways.